b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Distributions package {#sec:statistics_intro_distributions_package}

-This is all nice and good to know, but in practice is slow and not precise enough.
+This is all nice and good to know, but in practice it is slow and not precise enough.
 What if in the previous example the IQ was let's say 139.
-What is the percentage of people less intelligent than Peter.
+What is the percentage of people more intelligent than Peter.
 That kind of questions can be quickly answered with [Distributions](https://juliastats.org/Distributions.jl/stable/) package.
 For instance in the case of Peter described above we got

 ```jl
 s = """